ethanblake4/dart_eval/docs/typed-arm64-optimization.md

 and a runtime identity check to direct method resolution.

-See [the global checkpoint](typed-globals.md) for semantics and saved next steps, and [the migration report](typed-migration-failures.md) for full-suite results.
+See [the global checkpoint](typed-globals.md) for semantics and saved next steps, and [the current checkpoint](current-compiler-checkpoint.md) for full-suite results.

 ## Exception checkpoint